loyalburrito/loyalburrito/README.md

 ## What I'm Learning Now

-- Writing a JIT-based x86 emulator in Python
+- Writing a Chip-8 Emulator in Python